clarkevansteenderen/spede_sampler_R/README.md

 ## Percentage Matches

-Select any input tree file, and navigate to the "View GMYC species list" panel to view the GMYC results table with the appended predefined groups (as uploaded by the user).
+Select any input tree file, and navigate to the "View GMYC species list" panel to view the GMYC results table with the appended predefined groups.
+If any of your predefined groups have been merged, these will be listed in the panel by their *GMYC_spec number* in the particular selected tree file.
 Navigate to "View Matches" to view the percentage match including and excluding single-sample GMYC-species, the percentage of single-sample GMYC species, and the oversplitting ratio including and excluding single-sample GMYC-species.
 The "View Matches Summary" section displays the average, standard deviation, and minimum and maximum values for the above statistics.